 We have some amazing offers on court mounted sets of WW1 replica medals - ideal for wear during forthcoming commemorations priced at just $100 for a 1914-8 pair and $150 for a 1914-5 trio.
 Please refer to our dedicated page for further details.

 This is a massive BRAND NEW sealed volume of British Battles and Medals published 2006 (7th edition).
 It details every British Campaign Medal from the earliest days right through to modern conflicts.
 798 pages , hard cover and also colour plates of ribbons.
 I remember when I first started collecting medals 30+ years ago.
 The 1970s reprint of this book was very hard to get -this volume is a massive improvement with assorted medal rolls, 100 pages of appendices, images of the medals and even details of naming styles.

 If you or someone in your family collect medals then this is the book for them.
 Many collectors spend thousands on their hobby without decent reference texts - which they find too costly.
 They rely on self published books, cheap reference texts, dealers lists or worse - internet forums.
 If you collect campaign medals and don't own this book then you need it.

 We have a stock of Masonic lapel pins ideal for wear by Masons wanting to show their membership or Marks. $15 ea inc delivery

 Our new New Zealand made medal cases have arrived.
 The cost is $40 per case .
 The lid is gold blocked with our name and for $15 we can have a brass name plate fitted on the lid instead.
-We have limited stock and at this stage are not selling these except when we have mounted or supplied the medals to go in them.
+We have limited stock and as they were immensely popular previously at this stage are not selling these except when we have mounted or supplied the medals to go in them.